Linear rank preservers of tensor products of rank one matrices: Proof of the main results

-After we obtained the above result, it has come to our attention that Lim \cite{Lim3} has already given a necessary and sufficient condition for the existence of linear maps preserving nonzero decomposable tensor for any algebraically close field, see \cite[Proposition 2.8]{Lim3}.
+Therefore, there is no matrix $M$ satisfying the kernel condition in this case. \end{proof} After we obtained the above result, it has come to our attention that Lim \cite{Lim3} has already given a necessary and sufficient condition for the existence of linear maps preserving nonzero decomposable tensor for any algebraically close field, see \cite[Proposition 2.8]{Lim3}.
 This existence condition is actually equivalent to the inequality (\ref{ineq}) in our proof.
 Also a similar conclusion on linear maps on matrix space is obtained in a recent work of Lim in \cite{Lim4} too.

 Finally, we apply Theorem \ref{th0} to obtain the following corollaries, which generalize the results of Zheng et al. \cite{ZXF} and Lim \cite{LIM}.